kyma-project/kyma/tests/rafter/README.md

 ## Overview

-The project is a test scenario for all Asset Store subcomponents, such as controllers and the Asset Upload Service.
+The project is a test scenario for all Rafter subcomponents, such as controllers and the Asset Upload Service.

 ## Prerequisites